 What It Means to Have a Qualifying Relative

-If you have a relative who relies on you for most of their financial assistance – be it a parent or great aunt twice removed – you can claim that person as a dependent as long as no one else claims her.
-But if your relative is considered a qualifying child (even if no one actually claims her), you cannot claim her as a dependent on your tax return.
+- If you have a relative who relies on you for most of their financial assistance – be it a parent or great aunt twice removed – you can claim them as dependents as long as no one else claims them.
+But keep in mind that if your relative is considered a qualifying child (even if no one actually claims them), you cannot claim them as a dependent on your tax return.

-In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,150.
+- In order for you to claim a relative as a dependent, that family member cannot have a gross annual income above $4,300 in 2020.
 Gross income includes all earned and unearned income.

 Related Article: How to File Taxes

 Before you file taxes, you’ll need to find your dependents’ Social Security numbers.
 That way, you can include that information on your tax return.
 You cannot claim someone as a dependent if you don’t have access to a Social Security number, individual taxpayer identification number (ITIN) or an adoption taxpayer identification number (ATIN) for that person.